SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ## Modifying Internal Table Content

 As mentioned above, you can modify the content of internal table lines directly in the context of `READ TABLE` and `LOOP AT` statements using field symbols and data reference variables.
-You can also use table expressions for direct modification.
+You can also use table expressions for direct modification (as also covered in section [Table Expressions](#table-expressions)).
 Note that the key fields of the primary table key of sorted and hashed tables are always read-only.
 If you try to modify a key field, a runtime error occurs.
 However, this is not checked until runtime.

 The following examples demonstrate direct modification of recently read table lines:
 ``` abap